The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Ability

-"Can they actually do it?"
+"Can they actually do it with what they have?"

 03